borh/papers/register-database.md

 Use SFL theory to situate the studies according to their stratification level (context > content: semantics > content: lexicographer > expression: phonology > expression: phonetics).
 Next, qualify research on Japanese with respect to the whole.

+(From discussion with Asahara group) Extracting mostly syntactic features from texts ala Biber, and using (a subset of) the BCCWJ media labels to then label the 1B corpus.

 Tentative interpretations of register, genre, style, text type, and domain [Also see @Lee2001]: